Gluten-Free Bread Crumb Recipe

 Nutrition information is automatically calculated, so should only be used as an approximation.

-How to Make Gluten-Free Bread Crumbs Step-by-Step
+How to Make Gluten-Free Bread Crumbs Step by Step

-Place the cubed bread on a baking sheet and bake on the middle rack for 10-15 minutes or until crisp.
+Bake the bread: Place the cubed bread on a baking sheet and bake on the middle rack for 10-15 minutes or until crisp.
 The bread cubes should be lightly browned.
 Allow the bread cubes to cool on the baking pan for 10 to 15 minutes.

 I have tried several of your recipes and they have all been fabulous!
 Just made the crispy salmon cakes today — another great one!
 To make that one even cheaper, you don’t have to make the dipping sauce.
 Looking forward to trying this recipe, as going GF is quite expensive.
 Thanks for all you do to help others.
 What a blessing you are to us!
 I bought 2 of your cookbooks.
 Didn’t know why I felt I needed two, then found out my nephew was diagnosed with Celiac, so I already had the cookbook to give him the next time he was in town.

 These came out great!!
 I worreid they may burn without oil or be crunchy on the outside but not the inside, I was so very wrong!
-Super crunchy and perfect ๐ thank you for this great recipe!
+Super crunchy and perfect 🙂 thank you for this great recipe!